MarkKurzeja/Yash_Programming_Party/Readme.md

-# Fat Loss Forever Calculator
+# Programming Party with Yash